roncampbell/NICAR2019/Data analysis in R.md

 # Data analysis and plotting in R

 Thousands of packages make R the Swiss Army knife of software with a tool for almost every job.
-The NICAR staff has installed four packages for participants at the conference: tidverse, mosaic, janitor and descr.
+The NICAR staff has installed four packages for participants at the conference: tidyverse, mosaic, janitor and descr.
 For those reading this tip sheet outside the conference, here's a reminder of how to install a package, using the tidyverse as an example:

 > install.packages("tidyverse")